Our History

 In 2012, the Championship added a second day and started requiring that no player may throw more than two batons, so at least three persons on a team.
 In addition, we added a trophy for the best tosser of the kubbs (bästa inkastare).
 Last but not least, we also introduced The Stapp King.
 At the 2012 Championship, there were 76 teams made up of 262 players, which was over a 40 percent increase in the number of players from 2011.
 In the Fall of 2012, the Championship started the Steve Anderson Kubb Set Program, which provides free kubb sets to introduce and promote the game to new communities and population groups.

 In 2013, we hosted 88 teams and 310 players.
 In 2014, we started the Pre-Championship Tournament and Kid Kubb.
-Since 2016, we have hosted 128 teams and over 450 players each year.
+From 2016 to 2023, we hosted 128 teams and over 450 players each year.
+In 2024, we set a world record for the largest 3-person team tournament with 144 teams.

 The U.S. Championship's goal will always be to create an environment where we crown the U.S. National Champion, but at the same time have an atmosphere where both recreational and more serious kubb players can enjoy playing kubb all day.
 The U.S. National Kubb Championship is a 501(c)(3) non-profit organization.